Medina (duo): Career

 The two started making music in 2003 under the name Medina after they met in Knivsta promoting a special genre they called "Haffla music" with rhythm from the Arab World mixed with hip hop.

 Their debut release was mixtape/album Rumble in Fiskayyet and the resulting single "Magdansös".
 They followed up with a series of albums, Fullblod, 7 dar, Mosh Normal, Hayat and Sista Minuten.
 Their single "Miss Decibel" from the album Sista Minuten reached number 2 on Sverigetopplistan, the official Swedish Singles Chart.
 They have also released series of 4 mixtapes under the title Varsågod de e gratis and two volumes in the series Haffla Music.

 Sami Rekik of the duo took part in Melodifestivalen 2021 in collaboration with WAHL with the song "90-talet".
-Medina reunited to enter Melodifestivalen 2022 with the song "In i dimman" and qualified for the final from Heat 4.
-At the final on 12 March 2022, they gained 109 points and finished in 3rd place.
+Medina reunited to enter Melodifestivalen 2022 with the song "In i dimman" and qualified for the final from Heat 4; at the final on 12 March 2022, they gained 109 points and finished in 3rd place.
+They participated in Melodifestivalen 2024 with "Que Sera", finishing second in their heat on 2 March 2024 and qualifying to the final where they came second.

 Solo projects

 Ali Jammali

 Ali Jammali collaborated with G Mansour co-writing 10 of the rappers 16-track album The Cage.
-He alsor recorded and produced the track alongside Sami Rekik in the Medina Studios.
+He also recorded and produced the track alongside Sami Rekik in the Medina Studios.